Hacking Alice's box in CV-QKD: Results

 \subsection{Generalisation of the side-channel}

-We can also consider a simple extension, in which Eve side-channel mode is modulated by $m\alpha$, whilst Alice's signal state is modulated by $\alpha$.
+We can also consider a simple extension, in which Eve's side-channel mode is modulated by $m\alpha$, whilst Alice's signal state is modulated by $\alpha$. $m$ is a multiplicative factor on the displacement of the Trojan state; $m=1$ gives the case that has already been considered.
 This setup is shown in Fig.~\ref{fig:extend_setup}.
 Without loss of generality, we assume that $m>0$, since Eve can always apply a phase shift of $\pi$ to her modes.
 Similarly to the original $m=1$ case, we can show that this attack is equivalent to a standard attack against the main channel but with an \textquotedblleft effective modulation amplitude", an \textquotedblleft effective excess noise" and an \textquotedblleft effective loss".
 As we show in the appendix, the original and effective parameters are related by the same Eqs.~(\ref{k1}) and~(\ref{k2}), but where $k$ becomes the following function of both $\bar{n}$ and $m$~\cite{NotaKAPPA}

 By monitoring both $\bar{n}$ and $m$, Alice can therefore fully quantify the effect of any single mode side-channel of this type.
 Alice can find $\bar{n}$ by monitoring the average photon number entering her device.
 There are a number of ways in which she could find $m$.
 For instance, she could monitor the total average outgoing photon number of her device across all modes.